jeppeman/highResImageViewer/README.md

 sexyImageViewer
 ===============

-A jQuery image viewing plugin with cool functionality that enables images which resolutions are higher than that of the current window to be viewed in a nice way.
+A jQuery image viewing plugin with cool functionality that enables a nice viewing of images which resolutions are higher than that of the current window.

 This is still rather untested, but the core functionality should be working.
 If you have any suggested additions or find any bugs, please report it to me.